MAnalytics/akmedoids/paper.md

 # Clustering and cluster representations

-The main clustering function of akmedoids is `akmedoids.clust`.
+The main clustering function of akmedoids is `akClustr`.
 The function captures directionally homogeneous clusters within any given longitudinal dataset using the procedure detailed above.
 For crime inequality studies, the package includes the `props` function for converting the absolute (or rate) measures of individual trajectories into a relative measure over time.
 The `statPrint` function draws from the `ggplot2` library [@ggplot:2016] in order to visualise the resulting clusters in either a line or an areal-stacked graph format, alongside descriptive cluster statistics.

 # Acknowledgment